 An insulation professional will be able to tell you where you need to install insulation, but in general, we insulate:

 The R-value of a type of insulation is its measurement of resistance to heat flow.
 The higher the R-value, the more effective the insulation material.

 How much insulation do I need to install?

 The amount of insulation you need will depend on a few different factors, including:

 Yes, loose-fill cellulose and fiberglass insulation can help with sound control.
 They can help increase both noises from outside and inside homes.

 The biggest reason to install insulation is the energy savings.
 Besides helping you save money and increase the energy efficiency of your home, insulation can help reduce noise and improve interior comfort levels.

 The amount of insulation energy savings you’ll see depends on the insulation materials you use, the area of your home you insulate, the size of your house, etc.

-Are new construction and retrofit insulation different?
+Are new construction and re-insulation different?

 New construction insulation is installed in new homes and buildings being constructed.
 A retrofit (re-insulation) project refers to installing insulation in existing homes and buildings.
-There is generally no difference in terms of insulation materials used for new construction vs. retrofit.
+There is generally no difference in terms of insulation materials used for new construction vs. re-insulation.